How to file a bug

 Bodhi: The Fedora QA Web Application.

 If you are using the latest version of the software available in Fedora, then it is likely that the bug has either not been reported, or has been reported but a fix has not yet been released.
 So, it is useful to search the list of already reported bugs before filing a new report.
-The Fedora Packages Web application lists the currently reported bugs for all packages.
+The Fedora Packages Web application provides a link the open bugs for a package.
 There is also a convenient shortcut that can be used.

 package name must be the formal name of the package.